Techtonica/curriculum/web/html.md

 - First, read just the first 5 paragraphs in one of the best resources for HTML documentation, MDN (5 min): https://developer.mozilla.org/en-US/docs/Web/HTML

   There's a "References" menu on the left side of the page if you are using a wide browser window.
-Find it, open its submenu items "HTML Elements", "Global Attributes", and "Input types".
+Find it and open its submenu items "HTML Elements", "Global Attributes", and "Input types".
 Spend just 5 minutes opening a bunch of the listed links and looking around.
 You will want to know about these later!

 - Next, work through these interactive Codecademy lessons.
 They take about 30 minutes each.